 Fostering Creativity and Imagination

 Blending functional storage spaces with open-ended play structures in outdoor childcare areas can inspire limitless creative expression and pretend play.
-When cubbies double as play areas, they invite children to imagine new scenarios.
+Cubbies that double as play areas invite children to imagine new scenarios.

 A cubby might become a boat sailing across a climber “ocean” or a train chugging through a tunnel.
 Slides and climbing walls attached to storage units transform them into castles, rocket ships or magical worlds to explore.
 Merging boundaries between traditionally separate zones expands the possibilities for make-believe.